 The specialist for bulk material and process engineering Claudius Peters (CP) is at home in the cement, gypsum, coal, steel and aluminium industries.
 The company, which dates back more than 100 years, designs and manufactures storage bins, conveyors, silos, grinding and packing systems, gypsum homogenizers as well as bulk material engineering for different areas.
 The globally operating Claudius Peters Group is based in Buxtehude in the south of Hamburg.

 From a document-oriented to a data-oriented approach

-The decision in favour of AUCOTEC‘s software system Engineering Base (EB) was made during an innovation project with the objective of developing CP into an outstanding company of the 21st century.
-EB‘s consistency, process acceleration and simultaneous increase in quality were decisive factors in this decision.
-Thanks to EB‘s open data model, the data is now the central starting point of engineering at CP, rather than the documents.
-They are only an incidentally resulting representation of the current status. „For us, EB is a success story and the foundation of the transformation of our software environment,“ explained Ulrich Cord, Group Manager Automation and EB Project Manager at the CP Group subsidiary Claudius Peters Projects GmbH.
+The decision in favour of AUCOTEC's system Engineering Base (EB) was made during an innovation project with the objective of developing CP into an outstanding company of the 21st century.
+EB's consistency, process acceleration and simultaneous increase in quality were decisive factors in this decision.
+Thanks to EB's open data model, the data is now CP’s central starting point of engineering, rather than the documents.
+They are just automatically resulting representations of the current status.
+"For us, EB is a success story and the foundation of the transformation of our software environment," explained Ulrich Cord, Group Manager Automation and EB Project Manager at CP Projects GmbH.

 EB sets standards

-After EB‘s implementation, the focus was on standardization.
-The main task was to wisely anticipate and structure components, modules and plant sections.
-When such ready-made standards are stored once in EB, project runtimes can be significantly reduced even further and new designers can more rapidly become familiar with the system.
+After EB's implementation, the focus was on standardization by wisely anticipating and structuring components, modules and plant sections.
+When such ready-made standards are stored once in EB, project runtimes can be significantly reduced and new designers can more rapidly become familiar with the system.